hildekuehne/Mining_YouTube_dataset/README.md

 The dataset comprises 512 different classes (incl. background 513) in form of verb oject combinations, based on 94 different verbs and 171 objects.

+The the related paper can be found on arxiv: https://arxiv.org/abs/1906.01012

 ![Sample classes](https://hildekuehne.github.io/img/Bild2.png)